-We're not saying that a project plan cannot include more than 1000 task items and more task links.
-If we can spend enough efforts to plan the thousands of tasks and links well, we will get a "perfect" project schedule for tracking and re-scheduling.
+We are not saying that a project plan cannot contain many tasks and even more task links.
+Suppose we can care enough to plan the thousands of tasks and relationships well.
+In this case, we can get a "perfect" project plan for tracking and rescheduling.

-It seems that this "perfect" plan can help us automate the heavy re-schduling work.
-After the date of a task is modified, the successors will also be changed according to the link constraints.
-So if one task needs to be adjusted, we just need to change one, the app will follow the link constraints to do the rest well.
+It seems that this "perfect" plan can help us automate the heavy rescheduling work.
+After changing the date of a task, the successors change automatically according to the link constraints.
+So we need less work than updating related tasks manually, because the app follows the link constraints to do the rest well.

-Sounds good, but wait, let's think a little more about this "perfect" approach.
+Sounds good, but wait, let's think a bit more about this "perfect" approach.

-- Is the plan convenient enought to update task status when reviewing with the team?
+- Is the schedule convenient enough to update the task status when discussed with the team?

-- Is the management cost acceptable to change something if need to broke the link relationship? (for example especially when you find you have to spend hours for just changing one task schedule, as there are many tasks linked, change one will impact many)
+- Is the cost acceptable for management to change something when the link needs to be disconnected?
+It's telling when you find that you have to spend hours rebuilding the schedule to account for just one task change, because many tasks are linked, and one task impacts many others.

-- We can trust the app, but can we trust the result of re-scheduling?
-You changed one task, and the app does well to change the date of linked tasks correctly, but do you think after the tasks be re-scheduled automatically according to the links, the new plan will be the right one (proper resource allocation, duration, cost, and etc.)?
+- We can trust the app, but can we believe the result of the rescheduling?
+After you change a task, the app correctly changes the date of the linked tasks.
+That sounds good, but do you believe the new plan is the right one with the right resource allocation, duration, and cost?

-- It will be super time-consuming to create a perfect link, which can make sure that every thing will be good after it takes effect - the updated plan will still satisfy the balance of resources, keep low cost and short duration.
-The reality is that most of the time, we still need to check the result manually after the "perfect” link takes effect.
+- It's super time consuming to create the perfect task links to make sure everything is correct after it's set up.
+The new plan still meets the balance of resources, keeps the low cost and short duration.
+The reality is that most of the time, we still have to manually check the result after the "perfect" links have gone into effect.

-- Is it a good practice to see too many tasks together on an iOS device?
-(Although QuickPlan is the most smooth Gantt chart app, there is no performance issue.
-However to navigate through a list with thousands of items is still not a good practice) or even on a Mac device?
+- Is it a good practice to display too many tasks together on an iOS device?
+QuickPlan is indeed the most fluid Gantt chart app that has no performance issues.
+But navigating a list with thousands of items is still not a good practice, alternatively on a Mac device?